*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 You can customize the display to report important data and other specs relevant to your dives.
 Equipped with a simple interface and an interactive menu, the Shearwater Research Perdix AI keeps data monitoring simple yet thorough.
 We recommend this unit for advanced and professional divers who would like an all-in-one statistical computer and tank monitor.

 The Perdix AI is a high-end dive computer that offers diverse application but requires an additional purchase of a transmitter.
+You can purchase the computer on shearwater.com or amazon.com for around $900 USD.

 Ease Of Use 4 / 5 stars